Dynamic Trunking Protocol (DTP)

 By this mode, the interface will actively attempt to convert the link into a trunk link.
 The interface will become a trunk port if the neighbouring interface is set to trunk, desirable or auto.

 switchport nonegotiate –

 This mode prevents the interface from generating DTP frames.
-This command is used only when the switchport mode is access or trunk.
-You must manually configure the neighboring interface as a trunk interface to establish a trunk link.
+This command is used only when the switch port mode is access or trunk.
+You must manually configure the neighbouring interface as a trunk interface to establish a trunk link.

 Now, let’s see the scenarios in which the switch interface will either become a trunk or access interface.